VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     sudo apt install lmdb-utils
     ```

-    {{site.data.alerts.note}} By default, ALL tables in data.mdb will be exported and backed up.
+    <strong>NOTE</strong>: By default, ALL tables in data.mdb will be exported and backed up.
 If you are worried about your API keys and any other user auth info, edit `autocommit.sh` and set the **history_only** value to true.
 This is generally something you do not need to worry about tho.

 ### Initialize git